Frequently Asked Questions

 Can I ride my powsurfer at ski resorts?

 There are a select few ski resorts that currently allow powsurfers on their mountain and lifts.
-Revelstoke BC, Steven’s Pass WA, and Donner Ski Rance CA are a few examples.
+Snowbasin Utah, Revelstoke BC, Steven’s Pass WA, Donner Ski Rance CA and many resorts in Japan are just a few examples.
 However, keep in mind that groomed runs and hardpack snow make for horrendous powsurfing conditions.
-Kind of like trying to surf waves on a flat lake… it doesn’t really work out.
-There are often great side-country access from resorts but the best powsurfing conditions are found in the backcountry and even in the backyard or local park/sledding hill.
+It’s kind of like trying to surf waves on a flat lake… it doesn’t really work out.
+Resorts can offer a few good runs in the mornings but take care in avoiding the groomed runs and high traffic areas as these will not hold good powsurfing conditions.
+There are often great side-country runs that can be accessed from resorts when the time is right but generally speaking the best powsurfing conditions are found in the backcountry and even in the backyard or local park/sledding hill.
+Keep your eyes peeled as you travel to your local ski resorts and you will likely notice many areas just off the road that can make excellent powsurfing zones.

 What kind of boots work best for powsurfing?